rstefanic/cd-key-generator/README.md

 ## Errors

-* If the error is in the 100s, then the error belongs to a problem with generating a key, if the error is in the 200s, then the error belongs to a problem with decyphering a valid key
+* If the error is less than 100, then it's an error with the parameters running the program.
+If the error is in the 100s, then the error belongs to a problem with generating a key, if the error is in the 200s, then the error belongs to a problem with decyphering a valid key

+### 000
+  1. 01
+    * The amount of groupings for the keys entered was either absent, or invalid.

-###### 200s
+### 200s
   1. 201
     * The key that was entered in to be decyphered was invalid.
 It could be that there were more than 5 characters per grouping, an extra space, or an improper format that didn't include '-' characters in it.